-At the 6ix Mortgage Group, we will be with you every step of the way.
+At the Mortgage Architects, we will be with you every step of the way.
 We’ll make sure that you understand your options, the first time home-buying process and when to engage the other professionals who make up your home-buying team.

 What You need to consider?

-At the 6ix Mortgage Group we start with preparing a customized financial blueprint for you during your first time home buyer journey.
+At the Mortgage Architects we start with preparing a customized financial blueprint for you during your first time home buyer journey.
 This highly customized plan covers your budgeting, lifestyle and property needs.
 Our goal is to ensure your mortgage payments will not add undue stress to your budget.

 There are costs associated with closing a home.
 From legal fees to land transfer tax.
 We ensure you are fully prepared for every type of expense you may encounter.